-Below I have listed 7 ways to improve your soccer skills at home.
+Below you’ll see 7 ways to improve your soccer skills at home.
 Really there are more if you count all the ways to work on first touch and passing.
 I remember being younger and working 2 main things.
 Ball striking and short passing.
 I would go to the back yard and kick the ball against the fence.
 Then I would work on short passing inside the house using the couch or fireplace.
 You have to find what’s best for you because all houses and properties are different.

 He said “I practiced 2-3 days per week with my team, but I practiced 2-3 hours per day in the streets.
 So where do you think I learned football/soccer?”

 1) Keeping the ball close when dribbling

 When it comes to dribbling there are literally thousands of skill drills.
 Too many to be fair!
 The key is you want to get used to using all the different surfaces.

 You can see that one player learns it fast, while the other struggles at first, but learns it after a few minutes.

 2) Running with the ball

 At first players will think that it feels weird, which is normal.
 It will feel weird because you’re not used to it.
 Once you do this for a few weeks it will start to feel normal.

 3) Keep a few soccer balls in the house

 Tom does a good job building a culture for young kids ages 3, 4, 5+ years old to practice at home before ever playing organized soccer.
 It’s hashtag is soccer starts at home.
-I read that he used to hold 3 min soccer lessons on TV in Japan.
-It was like a Saturday or Sunday morning right before all the cartoons came on TV.
+I read that he used to hold 3 min ‘soccer lessons’ on TV in Japan.
+It was a Saturday or Sunday morning before all the cartoons came on TV.
 What a brilliant idea!

 4) Improve your passing skills

-To improve your soccer skills at home, one thing we need to work on is passing.
-If you use a wall, you can also improve your first touch.
+A wall, curb or rebounder can also improve your first touch.
 If you can’t use a wall you can use rebounders or a person.
 I recommend you save money and try to find something at the house, but sometimes that’s hard surface.

 I do highly recommend you get a set up where you can do these drills with 2 walls/rebounders.
 Do it now and forever.

 5) Juggling tips for all levels